sandstorm-org/sandstorm-website/_posts/2023-11-14-osm-on-sandstorm.md

 *Hi, my name is [Dan](https://danielkrol.com).
 This is my first time posting on the Sandstorm blog.
 I got involved with Sandstorm almost a decade ago.
 I imagined a day when open data would be easily deployed via Sandstorm onto a mesh network (a lofty goal, I know), so I [created a package](https://apps.sandstorm.io/app/5uh349d0kky2zp5whrh2znahn27gwha876xze3864n0fu9e5220h) for an existing application called [Kiwix](https://kiwix.org) for easy hosting of sites like Wikipedia.*

-*With this vision in mind, today I'm announcing the result of a more ambitious effort.*
+*I still have this vision in mind.
+Today, I'm announcing the result of a more ambitious effort.*

 Introducing Desert Atlas
 ------------------------